kowsalyamahalingam28/AgriSync-Integrated-Farming-Solution-for-Modern-Agriculture/README.md

 # AgriSync — Integrated Farming Solution for Modern Agriculture

-AgriSync is a comprehensive, multilingual (Tamil + English) AI-powered smart farming web application.
+AgriSync is a comprehensive, multilingual (Tamil + English + Hindi + Kannada) AI-powered smart farming web application.
 It is designed to assist farmers by providing intelligent insights and personalized recommendations.

 ## Features
 - **Smart Farming Guide**: Educational content for agricultural best practices.